ffjaervik/metropolis-color-theme/README.md

 # metropolis README

+A lot of love went into making this theme.
+Try it out and let me know what you think.

 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: